Sahiljain24/Top-Course-Page/README.md

-This is a react app
+This is a react app.